-Satisfactory Academic Progress
+Satisfactory Academic Progress (SAP)

-Non-financial aid recipients awarded only scholarships, graduate assistantships, veteran’s benefits, stipends (excluding Cal Grant B stipend), or student assistant earnings must meet the eligibility requirements specific to those programs.
+Non-financial aid recipients awarded only scholarships, graduate assistantships, veteran’s benefits, stipends (excluding Cal Grant B stipend), or student assistant earnings must meet the eligibility requirements specific to those grant/fund programs.

 SAP Standards

-The GPA standard takes into account your cumulative GPA and academic progress.
-The cumulative GPA includes and factors in all completed and attempted units at Cal State LA and any coursework from all other colleges and universities.
+Cumulative GPA - Students must maintain a minimum cumulative Grade Point Average (GPA) specific to their academic program.
+The cumulative GPA measure includes all completed and attempted units at Cal State LA and all coursework from all other colleges and universities.

 • Undergraduate (1st Bachelor's) = 2.0 GPA